lorygaFLO/PurchasingPowerCalculator/README.md

 # Purchasing Power Calculator

 This project allows you to calculate purchasing power in different cities around the world based on Numbeo's cost of living data.
-The application lets you customize your spending habits and compare the cost of living between different cities and years.
+The application automatically downloads historical data, lets you customize your spending habits, and compares the cost of living between different cities and years.

 ## Features

-- Download updated cost of living data from Numbeo
+- Automatically download historical cost of living data from Numbeo
+- Retrieve annual income data for comprehensive analysis
-- Create a customizable template for your spending habits
+- Create a customizable JSON template for your spending habits
-- Calculate daily cost of living in different cities based on your habits
+- Calculate daily cost of living in different cities based on your personal consumption patterns
-- Compare cost of living between different years
+- Compare cost of living between different years and locations
-- View comparative charts
+- Generate detailed reports for analysis

 ## Requirements

 - Python 3.6 or higher
 - pandas
 - numpy
-- matplotlib
 - requests
 - beautifulsoup4
+- lxml

 ## Installation